Is Your Organization Leveraging Vision Building for Growth?

 Set challenging yet achievable long-term goals.

-Compelling and Audacious Goals (CAGs) are bold, ambitious objectives that unite and inspire organizations to achieve greatness.
+Compelling and Audacious Goals are bold, ambitious objectives that unite and inspire organizations to achieve greatness.
 These should be set at least five years into the future, but we recommend ten years.
 Set your long-term goals to encourage commitment from team members and foster a high-performance culture.

 Determine Your Goals for the Next Three Years